Read the beginning of this Work in Progress.

 “What brings you to Wexford?”
 Sean asked.
 “If I’m not being too personal?”

-She saw he was only a few inches taller than she was, but he looked like he’d have no trouble holding his own in any fight.
+She saw he was only a few inches taller than herself, but he looked like he’d have no trouble holding his own in a fight.
 His gray eyes looked into hers for a moment, then he smiled.

-“It’s just across the street,” Ciara replied.
+“It’s just across the street,” Fiona replied.

 “Then, I’ll wish you a good evening and a safe trip,” Sean replied, following her to the door.
-He watched as she walked to the hotel, then turned and headed down the street, glancing up once at the clouds covering the moon.
+He watched as she walked to the hotel, then turned and headed down the street, glancing up at the clouds covering the moon.